WyvrnOfficial/RazerSensa_DevKit/README.md

 #### How to setup Razer Freyja

 - Put the electrical plug into the socket and attach the cable to the Razer Freyja haptic cushion.
-- Turn on Esther by pushing the power button.
+- Turn on Freyja by pushing the power button.
 - Plug the USB dongle into your PC.
 - LED indicator must be solid green to be connected